 One of the things that Camp Westminster on Higgins Lake is best known for is its ability to shape leaders to go out into the world and become good stewards.
 CW has a vibrant LifeWorks Leadership Program for high school students.
 Each summer, campers learn more about what it means to be a leader on God’s beautiful earth.
 We asked our current LifeWorks campers with leadership positions in their hometowns to talk about how Camp Westminster has influenced their leadership choices at home, church, and school.
 We’ll be spotlighting campers throughout the year.
-Our first camper is Sara!
+This week our camper is Grace!

 What leadership position(s) do you hold and how did you get there?